Tengchong volcanic field: Current geothermal activity

-Magma-derived CO_{2} emissions
+Magma-derived emissions

 The TVF is a contributor to global climate change.
-Emissions of CO_{2} have been calculated to be around 4.48 x 106ta-1 to 7.05 x 106ta-1 of total flux outgassing.
+Emissions of have been calculated to be around 4.48e6 t/y to 7.05e6 t/y of total flux outgassing.
 These emissions have a measurable role in global climate change because of two main counter-acting reasons.
-The uplift of the TVF sequesters carbon because soil production is faster atop mountain ranges where soil removes carbon dioxide from the atmosphere by trapping atmospheric carbon dioxide in limestone.
-However, in contrast, syn-collisional volcanism, post-collisional volcanism, subduction zone metamorphism and present-day hydrothermal activity in the TVF results in augmented levels of global carbon by releasing it as atmospheric carbon dioxide.
+The uplift of the TVF sequesters carbon because soil production is faster atop mountain ranges, and soil removes carbon dioxide from the atmosphere by trapping atmospheric carbon dioxide in limestone.
+However, in contrast, syn-collisional volcanism, post-collisional volcanism, subduction-zone metamorphism, and present-day hydrothermal activity in the TVF results in augmented levels of global carbon by releasing it as atmospheric carbon dioxide.

 Eruptions

 13642 BP

-An eruption occurred at the end of the Late Pleistocene that has been dated to 13,642 ± 84 cal yr BP, or around 11692 BC.
+An eruption occurred at the end of the Late Pleistocene that has been dated to 13642±84 cal yr BP, or around 11692 BC.

 5750 BCE

 This was the last confirmed large-scale eruption of the Tengchong volcanic field.
 It produced basaltic and andesitic lavas.